mernst/uwisdom/README.md

 Pass `-h` (for example, `doc -h`) for usage instructions.
 You can learn more about the Lookup program from its [documentation](https://plumelib.org/lookup/api/org/plumelib/lookup/Lookup.html).

+## Comparison to web/email/etc. search

+Why would you want to use this program when you can just search the web or ask an LLM instead?

+* You may have local data that you choose not to put on the web for global searching (e.g., your address book).
+* Having a local copy enables offline use.
+* Information may be available elsewhere, but time-consuming to find via a web search or in a manual.
+* LLMs can yield incorrect information.

+Whenever I spend too long finding information, and especially if I think I might find the information useful in the future, I write an entry for a wisdom file.
+Then, when I am searching for information, I first search my wisdom files, which only takes a moment.
+Only if that fails do I proceed to the manual, a web search, etc.

 ## Writing a wisdom entry